 Different Materials Used

 A scuba mask is commonly made from these three materials namely PVC, rubber and Silicon.
 A rubber mask degrades over time and dries up when put inside the closet.
 PVC mask would get hard and it is made up of cheap material.
 The best quality mask is, of course, made from silicon.
-It will last you a long time and you don’t have to buy a mask after one of two dives.
+It will last you a long time and you don’t have to buy a mask after one or two dives.
 This would save you money in the long run.
 Scuba Diving Classic Free Dive One-Window Silicone Purged Mask Shop at Walmart

 Black or white mask

-The proper way to fit your scuba mask is how do you feel wearing it on your face and not how it feels on your skin.
-If you experienced anxiety and uneasy then that mask is not for you and you have to choose another one.
+The proper way to fit your scuba mask is how you feel wearing it on your face and not how it feels on your skin.
+If you experienced anxiety and uneasiness then that mask is not for you and you have to choose another one.
 Your scuba mask will sometime get foggy but generally, it is fine for use in any water conditions.